MaksymTeslenkoDev/zero-to-linux-mastery/Essentials/essentials.md

 - [Archiving and Compression](archiving-and-compression.md): It covers the essential tools and techniques for archiving and compressing files in Linux.

 - [Working with Text](working-with-text.md): Covers essential commands and techniques for working with text in Linux.
 Commands like `cat`, `less`, `head`, `tail`, `grep`, `sort`.

 - [Basic scripting](basic-scripting.md): Introduces basic scripting concepts in Linux, including using text editors, handling variables, writing conditionals, and creating loops.

 - [Hardware](hardware.md): This chapter introduces and explains the basics of what makes up a computer and expands to a few optional items that are fairly commonplace.

+- [Where Data is Stored](where-data-stored.md): Explores where and how data is stored in a Linux system, including information about processes, memory management, log files, and the filesystem hierarchy